 The policy is in effect in all of the schools in the Indian River School District.
 It is also in effect away from school property at any activity, function or event supported or sponsored by the Indian River School District.
-If a student violates the discipline policy outside of his/her own school, the incident will be reported to the school in which the student is enrolled.
-The principal or assistant principal of the students enrolled school will investigate the case and then administer the case through its completion.
+If a student violates the discipline policy outside of his/her own school while participating in a district or school-sponsored event, the incident will be reported to the school in which the student is enrolled.
+The principal or assistant principal of the student's enrolled school will investigate the case and then administer the case through to its completion.

-Additionally, the policy shall also apply to out-of-school conduct of a student if the district believes that the student shows disregard for the health, safety, and welfare of others including, but not limited to, violence, weapons, and drug offenses.
+Additionally, the policy shall also apply to student conduct that is unaffiliated with a district or schoolsponsored event if the district believes that the student shows disregard for the health, safety, and welfare of others including, but not limited to, violence, weapons, and drug offenses.
 In such cases, the district may take appropriate action including expulsion.